aarongarciah/figma-plugin-typescript-boilerplate/README.md

 ### Available commands:

 - `npm run dev`: starts the watcher for changes.
 Modify the files under the `src` folder and the code will be compiled automatically.
 Then, go to the Figma app and run your development plugin.
 - `npm run build`: generates the production build in the `dist` folder.
-Before generating the build, it checks the TypeScript code for linting errors.
+Before generating the build, it checks the TypeScript, JavaScript and CSS files for linting errors.
 - `npm run test`: simple test that ensures that the `ui.html` and `plugin.js` files have been generated in the `dist` folder.
-- `npm run lint`: lint TypeScript code.
+- `npm run lint`: lint TypeScript and JavaScript files with ESLint and CSS with Stylelint.
-- `npm run lint:fix`: lint and apply automatic fixes to TypeScript code.
+- `npm run lint:fix`: lint and apply automatic fixes to TypeScript, JavaScript and CSS files.
 This script runs before `build`.

 ---